-Before I share my collection of Iittala Festivo candle holders, I have to tell you a funny story.
+Before I share my (growing) collection of Iittala Festivo candle holders, I have to tell you a funny story.
 Whenever Hubby spots some Iittala, he sort of squeals the word and drags out the vowels, with an extra screechy-ness on the I’s: “iiiiiiiittttaala”.
 It totally cracks me up.
-What can I say?
-I married the absolute best guy.
-Last summer he and I were yard-saling with my Mummu (see?
-The Best) and while Mummu and I busied ourselves scrutinizing a table full of china, I heard the soft tinkling of crystal behind us.
-Hubby was crouched down, intently sorting through a box of glassware.
+But what’s even cuter is that he can spot a lot of Iittala designs when we’re thrifting or going to yard sales.
+Last summer he and I were yard-saling with my Mummu and, while Mummu and I busied ourselves scrutinizing a table full of china, I heard the soft tinkling of crystal behind us.
+I whipped around and Hubby was crouched, intently sorting through a box of glassware.
 Turns out, he had uncovered a honey pot of Iittala (say it with me: iiiiiiiittttaala).
-Once upon a time, I never found a stitch of Iittala in this city unless it was in a Finnish store or home.
-Since moving back after a six year long absence, I’ve been finding Iittala yard saling, in the thrift stores, and even in the classifieds.
-There are pieces I pass up, but every now and then I find a steal – or something I really want.
+Once upon a time, I never found a stitch of Iittala in this city unless it was full price in a Finnish store – or someone’s home.
+Since moving back after a six year long absence, I’ve been finding more Iittala yard saling, in the thrift stores, and even in the classifieds.

-I was recently trolling the classifieds when stumbled across a colossal collection of Iittala Festivo candle holders.
-My Mummu was kind enough to give me her complete collection of Iittala Festivo candle holders, which is really special because she had one of each size and each piece was a gift from a family member, spread out over years with no duplicate sizes gifted – no one arranged this, either.
-It just happened!
+My Mummu was kind enough to give me her complete collection of Iittala Festivo candle holders, which is really special because she had one of each size and each piece was a gift from a family member, spread out over years with no duplicate sizes gifted.
+No one arranged this, it just happened organically!
 Obviously, I love the set she gave me but I always envisioned growing my instant-collection of Iittala Festivo a bit more.
-I hadn’t yet found any for a good price, so stumbling across a lot was thrilling.
+I was recently trolling the classifieds when I stumbled across a colossal collection of Iittala Festivo candle holders.
+I hadn’t yet found any for a good price, so stumbling across a lot of them was thrilling.
 By the time I got in touch with the seller more than half had sold, but I scooped up what remained: 9 in total, which included four signed pieces.

 Here’s my collection before (including two, 2-ring ones I stole from my Mom):